 Additionally, your visit will include determining what your eyeglass and or contact lens prescription that is needed.
 Our optometrist will also be thoroughly looking at your overall eye health for any abnormalities or eye disease.

 Annual eye exams are vital to maintaining your vision and overall health.
 Doyle Opticians offers the optomap® Retinal Exam as an important part of our eye exams.
 The optomap® Retinal Exam produces an image that is as unique as you fingerprint and provides our doctor with a wide view to look at the health of your retina.
 The retina is the part of your eye that captures the image of what you are looking at, similar to film in a camera.

 Many eye problems can develop without you knowing.
-You may not even notice any change in your sight.
-But, diseases such as macular degeneration, glaucoma, conditions such as retinal tears or detachments, and other health problems such as diabetes and high blood pressure can be seen with a thorough exam of the retina.
+You may not even notice any change in your sight, however, diseases such as macular degeneration, glaucoma, conditions such as retinal tears or detachments, and other health problems such as diabetes and high blood pressure can be seen with a thorough exam of the retina.